Graz is like having good wine: it will wake up your senses and, right after the first sip, you will want more.

 More courtyards are waiting for you in Graz.
 Try to find Hof Des Deutschen Ritterordens – Courtyard Of The Teutonic Knights, the Generalihof courtyard, the Altstadpassage, and even a courtyard with no name – more tips about this one soon.

-Enjoy the views at Schlossberg and the Clock Tower
+Enjoy the views of Schlossberg and the Clock Tower

 The galleries and museums are the best attractions in Graz for a rainy day.
 And that’s what we did, during the summer storms we visited the Natural History Museum, the Neue Galerie Graz and the Styrian Armoury.